VEuPathDB/puppet-irods/README.md

 The filesystem paths are not created on the resource server.
 You will need to use other means to ensure those exist with correct permissions.
 See `irods::filesystem` for one option.

+Note that the commands are executed in order, as is.
+There is no attempt to manage the full consistency of resources.
+That is, for example, if you were to change the name of the `data` resource to `dataResc` in the above example, the Puppet module will not be smart enough to remove `data_7k_001` from `data` and then add it to `dataResc`.
+It will silently fail to `addchildtoresc dataResc data_7k_001`, because `data_7k_001` is already a child of `data`, unless you manually `rmchildfromresc` ahead of time.

 ### Writing new iadmin define types